equinix-labs/terraform-equinix-fabric-connection-aws/examples/advanced/README.md

-# Simple Example
+# Advanced Example

 This example demonstrates usage of the Equinix Connection module to establish a non-redundant Equinix Fabric L2 Connection from a Equinix Fabric port to AWS Direct Connect.
 It will:

-- Create Equinix Fabric l2 connection with minimun available bandwidth for AWS service profile
+- Create Equinix Fabric l2 connection with specified bandwidth
 - Approve AWS connection request
+- Create AWS private virtual interface
+- Create AWS virtual gateway
+- Create AWS VPC

 ## Usage